Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Special cases

 \subsection{Symmetry and ``unstructured'' functions}

-A submodular function with disjoint separators $\{B_i\}_i$ ($\Vs = \bigcup_i B_i$) can be written as a sum $f(A) = \sum_{i}f(A \inter B_i)$ of submodular functions, each of which has support only on one separator.
-If the restricted functions are ``easy'' because the separators $B_i$ are local and small as above, then \mcoocut{} can be solved exactly, or with a better approximation factor.

-Similarly, one may consider other sums of other functions that may not have separators beyond $\Es$ but are of a simpler form.
-An important class of such simple functions are those of the form $f_i(A) = g(\sum_{e \in A}w_i(e))$ for nonnegative weights $w_i(e)$ and a nondecreasing concave function $g$.
+Going one step further, one may consider sums of that do not necessarily have bounded support but are of a simpler form.
+An important such class are functions $f_i(A) = g(\sum_{e \in A}w_i(e)) = g(w_i(A))$ for nonnegative weights $w_i(e)$ and a nondecreasing concave function $g$.
 We refer to the submodular functions $g(w(A))$ as \emph{unstructured}, because they only consider a sum of weights, but otherwise do not make any distinction between edges (unlike, e.g., graphic matroid rank functions).
 One may classify such functions into a hierarchy, where $\mathcal{F}(k)$ contains all functions $f(A) = \sum_{j=1}^kg_j(w_j(A))$ with at most $k$ such components.
 The functions $\mathcal{F}(k)$ are special cases of low-rank quasi-concave functions, where $k$ is the rank of the function.

 If $k=1$, then it suffices to minimize $w_1(C)$ directly and the problem reduces to \mcut.
 For $k > 1$, several combinatorial problems admit an FPTAS with running time exponential in $k$ \citep{gr08,ms12}.
 This holds for cooperative cuts too \citep{kohliOJ13}.
-A special case for $k=2$ is the \emph{mean-risk} objective $f(A) = w_1(A) + \sqrt{w_2(A)}$ \citep{nik10}. \citet{gtw10} show that these functions may yield better bounds in combinatorial multi-agent problems than general polymatroid rank functions, if each agent has a cost function in $\mathcal{F}(1)$.
+A special case for $k=2$ is the \emph{mean-risk} objective $f(A) = w_1(A) + \sqrt{w_2(A)}$ \citep{nik10}. \citet{gtw10} show that these functions can yield better bounds in combinatorial multi-agent problems than general polymatroid rank functions, if each agent has a cost function in $\mathcal{F}(1)$.